Josephojuko/cartesi-project-build/README.md

-# savings goal app
-# An app that helps and encourages saving
+# savings goal app: An app that helps and encourages saving cartesi-project-build
-# cartesi-project-build